-Assorted pamphlets, magazines, promotional reports, newspaper articles, advertisements, calendars, newsletters, photographs, and pictorial items relating to cars, from their early development in the 1890s through contemporary trends of the early 1960s.
+The collection includes assorted pamphlets, magazines, promotional reports, newspaper articles, advertisements, calendars, newsletters, photographs, and pictorial items relating to cars, from their early development in the 1890s through contemporary trends of the early 1960s.
 The turn-of-the-century materials are in nostalgic reprints; the earliest original item is a 1924 Automobile Trade Journal.
 Most of the items date from the 1940s and 1950s, and were distributed by car and tire dealerships, auto manufacturers, petroleum and motor oil corporations, automobile clubs, and the specialty publisher Floyd Clymer.
 Some publicity brochures describe particular makes of cars.
 While the emphasis is on the United States, a small amount of material is about the British and German automobile industries.
-Clipped articles and advertisements are from newspapers and popular magazines such as "Life."
-The Horseless Carriage Club, headquartered in Los Angeles, is represented by newsletters, clippings, and notices of activities, mostly from 1938 to 1949; also issues of its "Gazette," 1938-1948.
+Clipped articles and advertisements are from newspapers and popular magazines such as Life.